 For example, in this coronavirus pandemic, your work schedule may have changed such that a Visitation schedule included in the order may not work for you.
 This may be the case for a few weeks or even for the foreseeable future.
 Rather than forcing one another to stick by visitation orders that do not work, you and your child another parent may be able to co-parent and negotiate your way through the problem rather than having to resort to are their methods.
 While there is nothing wrong with going back to court and having an order modified, it may work just as well for you all to negotiate an informal modification, especially if the necessary change is only temporary.
 Unless you in your child other parent have shown, the ability to Co-parent these sort of on the fly changes and settlements effectively will not be possible.

 How to handle exposure to the virus and your children

-However, in the spirit of Co-parenting, you may want to talk with your Co-parent about his or her feelings on socializing and getting together during this time of the year.
+However, in the spirit of Co-parenting, you may want to talk with your Co-parent about their feelings on socializing and getting together during this time of the year.
 It defeats much of the purpose when one parent does attempt to distance their child from others while the other parent has no regard for that.
 I can understand how this would be frustrating coming from the perspective of both parents.
 However, taking an opportunity to work together to get through an important topic like this can help you all prepare for the next challenge that you face when it comes to Co-parenting.
-It may not feel like it right now, but there will be other challenges that you and your Co parent will have to face that have nothing to do with the coronavirus pandemic.
+It may not feel like it right now, but there will be other challenges that you and your Co-parent will have to face that have nothing to do with the coronavirus pandemic.